 To be able to graduate in a session of an academic year it is necessary to be regularly enrolled, this implies the payment of the entire amount of university fees and any additional fees by the date of submission of the graduation application.

-To be admitted to the degree exam, the student must be up to date with all annual tuition fees, any late fees, and the degree fee.
+To be admitted to the degree exam, the student must be up to date with all annual tuition fees, any late payment fees, and the degree fee.

 Art.
 16 of the Student Regulations allows TOTAL refund only in cases where the same payment has been erroneously made more than once (as already stated in CAU Resolution 10/20 dated 08/06/2006).